vuejs/vuex/docs/en/tutorial.md

 There's a new object `vuex.getters` which requests `counterValue` to be bound to the getter `getCount`.
 We've chosen different names to demonstrate that you can use the names that make sense in the context of your component, not necessarily the getter name itself.

-You might be wondering, why is it preferable to use a getter instead of using something like `store.state.count` (which doesn't work, but still).
-While it would be ok here, in a large app:
+You might be wondering - why did we choose to use a getter instead of directly accessing the value from the state.
+This concept is more of a best practice, and is more applicable to a larger app, which presents several distinct advantages:

-1. A value may be derived from many other value (think totals, averages, etc.).
+1. We may want to define getters with computed values (think totals, averages, etc.).
-2. Many components can use the same getter function.
+2. Many components in a larger app can use the same getter function.
 3. If the value is moved from say `store.count` to `store.counter.value` you'd have to update one getter instead of dozens of components.

 These are a few of the benefits of using getters.

 ### Step 5: Next steps

-If you run the application now you will find it behaves as expected.
+If you run the application, now you will find it behaves as expected.

-To further your understanding of vuex you can try implementing the following changes to the app.
+To further your understanding of vuex, you can try implementing the following changes to the app, as an exercise.

 * Add a decrement button.
 * Install [VueJS Devtools](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd?hl=en) and play with the vuex tools and observe the mutations being applied.
 * Add a text input in another component called `IncrementAmount` and enter the amount to increment by.
 This can be a bit tricky since forms in vuex work slightly differently.
 Read the [Form Handling](forms.md) section for more details.